Tesla Model Y Juniper vs Model 3 Highland (2026): Pricing, New $39K Standard Trim & Post-Tax-Credit Reality (June Update)

 You want stalkless, minimalist controlsYou prefer traditional steering stalks

-Also worth reading: our guide to the Best Electric Cars of 2026 for a wider comparison beyond the Tesla range, and the True Cost of Car Ownership in the US to understand depreciation before you buy.
+Also worth reading: our guide to the Best Electric Cars of 2026 for a wider comparison beyond the Tesla range, the True Cost of Car Ownership in 2026 to understand depreciation, luxury SUVs that compete with the Model Y, and the EV vs Gas cost reality check.

 Which is quieter — the Model Y Juniper or Model 3 Highland?